humberto-pereira/lekker-cook/README.md

 #### Recipe Rating and Recipe Text
 ![Recipe Rating](lekkercook/documentation/images/features/recipe-page/recipe-rating.png)
-- Below the recipe image, we have the average rating score followed by the rating star icons that color it dynamically by the user click; when the number of stars that the user wishes to give to the recipe is selected, the next step is to click in the blue "rate button," and the average rating is calculated and updated without reloading the page thanks to the "ajax" javascript code.
+- Below the recipe image, we have the average rating score followed by the rating star icons that color it dynamically by the user click; when the number of stars that the user wishes to give to the recipe is selected, the next step is to click in the blue "rate button," and the average rating is calculated and updated without reloading the page thanks to the javascript code.
 And below the rating, we find the actual recipe text content.

 ### Add to Favorites
 ![Favorite button](lekkercook/documentation/images/features/recipe-page/favorite-button.png)